 Finding support for Myositis?
 Connect with people like you.

-Myositis Support Community is an online patient support community that is powered by BensFriends.org, a network of patient support communities for rare diseases.
+BensFriends.org, powers Myositis Support Community, an online support network for patients with rare diseases.
 Our mission at Ben’s Friends is to ensure that patients living with rare diseases or chronic illnesses, as well as their caregivers, family, and friends, have a safe and supportive place to connect with others like them.

 Myositis, which is also called Idiopathic Inflammatory Myopathy, is an inflammation of the muscles, which can be caused by injury, infection, reaction from certain medications, and even exercise.
 Some forms of Myositis are chronic and idiopathic, meaning the cause is unknown or not well understood.
 Types of Myositis include dermatomyositis (DM), polymyositis (PM), juvenile myositis (JM), and inclusion-body myositis (IBM).